magento/devdocs/src/guides/v2.3/extension-dev-guide/indexing.md

 *  Update on Save - index tables are updated immediately after the dictionary data is changed.

 {:.bs-callout-info}
-**Update on Save** Indexers must be handled by custom code (plugins, events or any other working approach) to trigger re-index logic when involved entities are saved/deleted etc.
+**Update on Save** indexers must use custom code (plugins, events or any other working approach) in order to trigger reindexing when entities are saved/deleted etc.

 *  Update by Schedule - index tables are updated by cron job according to the configured schedule.